mobernabeu/homebrew-chaste/README.md

 Set of Homebrew formulas and related files required to install Chaste (http://www.cs.ox.ac.uk/chaste) on Mac OS X.

-This repo is currently work in progress.
+__This repo is currently work in progress and not officially supported by the Chaste project__

 There are two main use cases I envision for the Chaste formula: